Bluscream/pyrobud/README.md

 > **Credits:** Original project by [Danny Lin (@kdrag0n)](https://github.com/kdrag0n/pyrobud)
 > This fork modernized with Python 3.14 and latest dependencies by [@Bluscream](https://github.com/Bluscream)
+>
+> **AI Disclosure:** This modernization was performed with assistance from [Cursor.AI](https://cursor.com), an AI-powered coding assistant.
+> The AI helped with dependency updates, Docker optimization, documentation, and code refactoring while maintaining the original functionality and code quality standards.

 Pyrobud is a clean selfbot for Telegram with an emphasis on quality and practicality.